-Not more than 30 units of upper division courses taken in one department after receiving the Junior Certificate will be counted toward the degree.
+Not more than 30 units of upper division courses taken in one department after receiving the degree of Associate in Arts will be counted toward the bachelor's degree.
 Note: In economics, this limitation is inclusive of courses in business administration.